About electrons and position in Triplet Production: some remarks: Feynman diagrams and some kinematics considerations

 \section{Feynman diagrams and some kinematics considerations}

 The 4-momentum conservation for this collision is written as:

-As usual, in this work we take $\hbar $ and \textit{c} equal to 1, and then, in the laboratory system, \textit{k} = ($\omega$, $\omega \hat{k}$), and \textit{p} = (\textit{m},$\vec{0}$), where $\hat{k}$ is the unit vector of the incidence $\gamma$ - ray direction.
-We call $p_{1}$ and $p_{2}$ to the 4-momentum of the electrons that, depending on the diagrams, (figure \ref{Figure 1}) can be the recoil electron or the momentum of the created electron or conversely. $p_{3}$ is the 4- momentum of the positron.
+As usual, in this work we take $\hbar $ and \textit{c} equal to 1, and then, in the laboratory system, \textit{k} = ($\omega$, $\omega \hat{k}$), and p = (m,$\vec{0}$), where $\hat{k}$ is the unit vector of the incidence $\gamma$ - ray direction .
+We call $p_{1}$ and $p_{2}$ to the 4-momentum of the electrons that, depending on the diagrams, (figure \ref{Figure 1}) can be the recoil electron or the momentum of the created electron or conversely. $p_{3}$ is the 4- momentum of the positron (we use $\rm p_i$ = $|\vec{\rm p_i}|$ for the 3-momentum module).

 The cross section of this process can be calculated by using the standard technique.
-The 8 Feynman diagrams are shown in figure \ref{Figure 1}, 2 of them, the $B.a$, $B.b$ are the Borsellino diagrams, the other 2, $G.a$ and $G.b$, are called $\gamma - e^{-}$ and the other 4 ($B_{I}.a$, $B_{I}.b$, $G_{I}.a$, $G_{I}.b$) are the exchange diagrams due to the indistinguishability between the recoil electron and the electron created (in this last 4th case, the roll of $p_{1}$ and $p_{2}$ interchanges).
+The 8 Feynman diagrams are shown in figure \ref{Figure 1}, 2 of them, the $B.a$, $B.b$ are the Borsellino diagrams, the other 2, $G.a$ and $G.b$, are called $\gamma - e^{-}$ and the other 4 ($B_{I}.a$, $B_{I}.b$, $G_{I}.a$, $G_{I}.b$) are the exchange diagrams due to the indistinguishability between the recoil electron and the electron created (in this last 4th case, the role of $p_{1}$ and $p_{2}$ interchanges).

 Looking at the $G$ diagrams, one can see that these are basically Compton diagrams, with a created pair at the end of the virtual photon, so it is expected that the contributions to the cross section of these diagrams will decrease with the gamma-ray energy.